 The portfolio must begin with a summary of the applicant's training and experience to date and how these demonstrate that the applicant meets the standards set out in Good Scientific Practice.
-The summary report must not exceed 5000 words.
-The new structure (post February 2025) of the summary report is written against each of the Domains and standards of Good Scientific Practice evidence cited with the text and in the column indicating location of evidence.
+The portfolio must not exceed 5000 words, excluding the template wording and citing of evidence.
+The new structure (post February 2025) of the template is written against each of the Domains and Standards of Good Scientific Practice evidence cited with the text and in the column indicating location of evidence.

-The summary will also include a reflective statement, describing; why is becoming a Clinical Scientist important to you and importantly how you have demonstrated that you made the patient your first concern during the Equivalence process.
+The portfolio will also include a reflective statement, describing why is becoming a Clinical Scientist important to you and importantly how you have demonstrated that you made the patient your first concern.
 This reflective piece should be no longer than 500 words and may be submitted as evidence in the Appendix to protect word count.
 Note, this piece is mandatory.
-The applicant is also required to support key pieces of evidence in their portfolio with further reflection, each of which may be added to the appendix
+The applicant is also required to support key pieces of evidence in their portfolio with further reflective accounts, each of which may be added to the appendix

-The summary report will be an amplified version of the personal statement provided in the initial application.
-The report must indicate how knowledge, skills and competence has been developed, and the report and the clearly labelled supporting evidence will be referenced to each of the standards in the Domains of GSP.
-Pre-February 2025 applicants are provided with a mapping template in the to cross reference their evidence.
+The portfolio content will be an amplified version of the personal statement provided in the initial application.
+It must demonstrate how knowledge, skills and competence have been developed, with clearly labelled supporting evidence mapping across to each of the standards in the Domains of GSP.
+Pre-February 2025 applicants are provided with a mapping template to cross reference their evidence.